 How this Peninsula Became Home to Megachurches and Labor Camps

 Why is North Korea so opposed to the gospel?
 What was life like before the Korean War?
-In this episode of Neighborhoods and Nations, Steven Morales visits Yoido Plaza in Seoul to explore the Korean Peninsula’s complicated relationship with Christianity.
+In this episode of Hard to Reach: North Korea, Steven Morales visits Yoido Plaza in Seoul to explore the Korean Peninsula’s complicated relationship with Christianity.

 Transcript